Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization: Method

 \textbf{Discussion.
-What are the advantages of the synthetic negative samples?} First, {inspired similar success in other fine-grained tasks~\cite{zheng2017unlabeled,shrivastava2017learning,zheng2019joint}, we encourage the model ``see'' more samples to prevent over-fitting as well as facilitate discriminative feature learning.} With the assistance of the diffusion model, we can synthesize negative samples of a diverse range of \textit{categories} and \textit{quantities}.
-In terms of \textit{categories}, the synthetic samples exhibit similar yet different architectural styles as shown in ~\reffig{fig:ddgs_visualization}, including variations in color and pattern, as well as structural details such as the shape and material.
-Regarding \textit{quantities}, the negative sample pool is no longer constrained to a fixed size.
+What are the advantages of the synthetic negative samples?} Inspired by successes in other fine-grained tasks~\cite{zheng2017unlabeled,shrivastava2017learning,zheng2019joint}, we encourage the model ``see'' more samples to prevent over-fitting as well as facilitate discriminative intra-platform feature learning.
+We are similar to GeNIe~\cite{koohpayegani_genie_arxiv23} in that both methods alter the image representation of the target object to generate hard negative samples.
+However, it is worth noting that there are two primary differences.
+(1) We have a larger modification space, and the negative sample pool is no longer constrained to a fixed size.
+Different from the GeNIe in changing limited categories for classification, we perturb the initial noise of the diffusion model, and it leads to diverse generations.
 Utilizing the diffusion model, we can theoretically generate an infinite number of images as negative samples, expanding the negative sample pool significantly.
-Second, {there is a clear relationship between our synthetic negative samples and the anchor samples.
-This is because we use identical captions from the original samples to synthesize the negative samples.
-This relationship ensures that our negative samples are appropriately challenging.}
+(2) We retain the semantic content of the anchor samples in our synthetic negative samples.
+This is because we employ identical captions from the original samples to synthesize the negative samples while only changing the initial noise.
+This slight modification ensures that our negative samples are appropriately challenging, and encourages the model to check the fine-grained discrepancies among semantical-similar samples.